tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-a-service-sas.md

 To revoke a shared access signature that is tied to a stored access policy, you can remove the stored access policy.
 If the storage service cannot locate the stored access policy specified in the shared access signature, the client will not be able to access the resource indicated by the URI.

-To revoke a Shared Access signature that is not tied to a stored access policy, you must change the shared key on the storage account that was used to create the signature.
+To revoke a shared Access signature that is not tied to a stored access policy, you must change the shared key on the storage account that was used to create the signature.

 Best practices recommend that a shared access signature be used together with a signed identifier that references a stored access policy, or, if no signed identifier is specified, that the interval over which the signature is valid be kept short.
 For more information on associating a signature with a stored access policy, see [Define a stored access policy](define-a-stored-access-policy.md).